gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 db.movies.find( {_id: ObjectId("<the-object-id>")})
 ```

-make sure to replace the `<the-object-id>` by an actual value of one of the movies you have inserted before.
+Make sure to replace the `<the-object-id>` by an actual value of one of the movies you have inserted before.

 ## Updating Documents